JohnArchieMckown/nawk/README.md

 executable and flags.
 The normal z/OS make command will work.
 I.e. this distribution does not require any GNU utilities to implement.

+In addition, I created the awk.1.cat file on Linux because the awk.1 file is in a markup form which is unusable on z/OS.
+The command to do so was:
+    groff -T ascii awk.1 >awk.1.cat